Dual Track College Search Time Line

 - Look to get involved in leadership in at least one organization/team that you are active in.

 - NCAA coaches at every level are now able to respond to your calls/emails.
-Reach out with a PERSONALIZED, AUTHENTIC expression of interest to schools in your top 10/12 and assess the level of mutual interest (girls need to do this during the early fall, boys can wait until spring).
-Make sure at least two responsible adults proof read your letters before you send them.
+Reach out with a PERSONALIZED, AUTHENTIC expression of interest to schools in your top 10/12 and assess the level of mutual interest.
+Make sure you have someone proofread your emails before you send them.
 Include your highlight reel, times, rankings, and other objective data that can help coaches assess your fit!
 You never get a 2nd chance at a 1st impression!
 Want to optimize your outreach and connections with college coaches?
 Click the image below!

 - Schedule visits, including overnights where possible with college coaches to see schools and programs.
 This will allow you to meet your future peers and make your search more meaningful!
 It is a HUGE advantage to being a high school athlete, even if you don’t end up playing a sport in college at the varsity level!

 - If you are considering athletic scholarship granting institutions, register with the NCAA Eligibility Center and/or the NAIA Clearinghouse.
 Your school counselor can discuss the fee waiver process if appropriate.

 - If you plan to take a standardized test, register for a winter/spring offering of the SAT and/or ACT.
 Ask your counselor about AP testing in the spring.
 We recommend taking the January ACT to give you a benchmark if you did not take the PSAT.
 Remember, there is NO passing score, it is just information about where you are at academically in some ways.